Nathin-Dolphin/Pokemon-Search/README.md

 # Program Execution

 [!]
-IMPORTANT PLEASE READ [!]
-NOTES:
+IMPORTANT PLEASE READ [!]:

-	'...' is the path from your storage device to the location of the repository (for Windows terminal at least).
+	'...' is the path from your storage device to the location of the repository.

 	[!]
 The method of compiling and running was done on a Windows computer, if you are using a MAC, the instructions may be confusing.
-If this is so, anything before the '>' is the terminal on Windows Powershell showing the current directory.
-After that, it is the actual command, however when doing 'javac' make sure to compile into the 'class' folder from the 'javacode' folder. [!]
+If this is so, anything before the '>' is the Window PowerShell showing the current directory.
+After '>' is the actual command. [!]

-## Create Class Files:
-At the specified locations in the terminal, enter these commands in order,
+## Execute Program

+	'version' is the current version number of PokemonSearch

 	...> cd ...\Pokemon-Search
-	...\Pokemon-Search> javac -d '...\Pokemon-Search\class' *.java
-	...\Pokemon-Search> cd class

-## Execute Program

-	...\Pokemon-Search\class> java PokemonSearch
-  	...\Pokemon-Search\class> java PokedexWriter
+	...\Pokemon-Search> java -jar PokemonSearch-'version'.jar

+		Ex. java -jar PokemonSearch-2.1.jar

 ## PokemonSearch
   ## Version 1.0 Features: